Francesca Bianchi

 Sam Schiavone

-Sam Schiavone is a research scientist at MIT.
+Sam Schiavone worked with the Collaboration as a research scientist at MIT.
 He received his Ph.D. in 2019 from Dartmouth College.
 His research interests include Belyi maps, Hilbert modular varieties, and algebras of low rank.

 Fabien Cléry